-Post-secondary Scholarships Offered to Adult Learners in Franklin County
+Post-secondary scholarships offered to adult learners in Franklin County

-ELLSWORTH & PORTLAND—Adult learners from Franklin County who are returning to school for post-secondary education are eligible to apply for the Hugh and Elizabeth Montgomery Scholarship.
+ELLSWORTH — Adult learners from Franklin County returning to school for post-secondary education are eligible to apply for the Hugh and Elizabeth Montgomery Scholarship.

 Preference is given to students for whom a scholarship would make a significant difference in their ability to attend school.
 First-time applicants need not be enrolled in a degree-granting program but are encouraged to make that commitment before applying for renewal consideration.

-The deadline for applications is December 15, 2019.
-Complete guidelines and application form are available through the Maine Community Foundation, www.mainecf.org.
+The deadline for applications is Sunday, Dec.
+15. Complete guidelines and application forms are available through the Maine Community Foundation, www.mainecf.org.

-Both Elizabeth (Betty) and Hugh Montgomery had roots in Phillips, Maine.
-Betty was born in Phillips and attended schools there and Hugh summered there.
-They went to college, Betty to Simmons and Hugh to Harvard, and pursued careers as librarians.

 Comments are not available on this story.